Varunyadavgithub/DSA-150-Fundamentals/README.md

     34. Finding All Triplets in an Array That Sum to Zero.
     35: Print a Pattern of Alternating 0s and 1s.
     36: Print a Pattern of Consecutive Numbers.
+    37: Print a Star Pattern with Increasing Width.

 ## 🚀 Getting Started